amlwwalker/pickle-it/README.md

 I wanted to see if I could build an application that would make versioning of files, something along the lines of git , for code versioning.

+## Download

+Currently I have only compiled it for OSX, and as I only have my dev computer available to test it, I can't be sure everything will work for you, however the [https://drive.google.com/drive/folders
+                                             /1549Q1h66PTeGEKdlq4bKQKt6osJSSCNM](OSX download link is here).
+It's stored on Google Drive, so just click the big Download All button, top right.
+Unzip it, and double click it to run it.

 ## Basics
 At this stage, without going into the technical details (possibly I will here at a later date), PickleIt allows the